CodingMagpie/my-backend-developer-roadmap-Python/README.md

 - Soft skills - skills that help you to do your job.
 At this case it will be learning skills.
 Soft skills more important -> why is more important then "what"
 - Hard skills - learning technical skills and appliing them to my projects.
 And creating projects.

+## Its all about anwering 3 main querstions
+### Why? - the most important question
+Why do you want to learn programming/computing?
+Its not easest dispcipline to learn.
+So why do you learn that?
+What do you want accomplish?
+How that aling with you lifestyle?
+How programming aling with your identity and values?

+### What? - the easiest question
+There are lots of materials and roadmaps out there.
+Everyone can google what to do.
+The main issue is that people dont dedicate to that.
+They still trying to find "magic pill" and "cut edges" not to learn all that stuff.
+In case if you dont know where to start.
+Here is lot of [roadmaps:"How to become a..."](https://github.com/kamranahmedse/developer-roadmap)

+### How?

 ### Set goals:
 #### Short-term: